nestordemeure/stochastorch/README.md

 ## Crediting this work

-Please use this reference if you use Stochastorch within a published work:
+You can use this BibTeX reference if you use StochasTorch within a published work:

 ```bibtex
 @misc{StochasTorch,